Lazy Neovim Configuration

 The mighty hrsh7th/nvim-cmp has taken

 the code completion to whole new level.
-This is a typical plugin for neovim
+This is a typical plugin for neovim.

 Provides a core functionality itself and requires dependent plugins to